Cost of a Trip to Tromso: Budget Breakdown (Winter Edition)

 Brim Explorer fjord tour

-Note: While I didn’t list it here, snowmobiling will be one of the more costly activities in Tromso.
-The tours are not currently released for the 2024-2025 season, so I am not putting it on this guide yet.
+Note: While I didn’t list it here, snowmobiling will be one of the more costly activities in Tromso (about $265 per person).
+Not all tours are released for the 2024-2025 season yet, so I am not putting it in this guide.

 However, I will say that I have snowmobiled in many places on my travels and my least favorite experience was taking a tour from Tromso (to Kilpisjarvi, Finland).